EthanRGraham/OOp_horse_race/README.md

       bool isWinner();
       };

-  Main
+`void advance()`

+flip a coin (0 and 1) and add it to the **position of the horse** who's **id** is passed into this function. return the value of the horse's position.
+`printLane()`
+    for i from zero to TRACK_LENGTH
+        if current loop index is equal to the horse's value print horse's number'
+        else:
+            print '.'

+  `Main`
   seed random generator
   inititaterace instance and start the race